Walter Reed hosts Hanukkah educational program

 |0

-This work, Walter Reed hosts Hanukkah educational program [Image 6 of 6], by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Walter Reed hosts Hanukkah educational program, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.